Program Director - Sujatha Rajaram

 Leading the conversation on plant-based nutrition

-We are delighted to host the 7th International Congress on Vegetarian Nutrition, on the campus of Loma Linda University, in Southern California, from February 26 to 28, 2018.
+In February 2018, we hosted the 7th International Congress on Vegetarian Nutrition, on the campus of Loma Linda University.
 Since 1987, the congress has been held only every 5 years and is the premier scientific conference on the health effects of plant-based diets.
 It brings together international scientists, physicians, nutritionists, dietitians, and other health professionals to showcase the latest advances from basic science, epidemiology, and clinical trials in vegetarian nutrition.
+Proceedings for the 7th ICVN are underway.

 Who should consider this program?